Mertensia virginica Virginia Bluebells

 Mertensia virginica Virginia Bluebell seeds are not available at this time

-potted plants are available, $6 each (plus UPS shipping)
+Mertensia virginica Virginia Bluebells potted plants are available in spring $6 each (plus Boxing/Shipping)

-Mertensia virginica Bluebell plants go dormant after blooming and totally disappear until early the next spring.
+Mertensia virginica Bluebell plants go dormant after blooming with the tops totally disappearing until early the next spring.

-Please contact us by email with your address for shipping charges on Virginia Bluebells potted plants
+email with your zip code and number of plants for shipping charges on Virginia Bluebells potted plants

 One inch long pink flower buds turn blue as they open resembling clusters of blue bells.
 Flowers late March to Early June.
 Virginia bluebells are one of the more easily grown wildflowers and succeeds in any good garden loam.
 It will grow in full sun but prefers shade to partial shade and will multiply over time through self-seeding.